singh-man/books/crackingTheCoding/17_hard.md

 The space complexity is O(n)  due to the recursive call stack.

 We can also depict this through a recursive call tree on an array of length 5.
-The number in each node repre­sents the index value in a call to maxMinutes.
+The number in each node represents the index value in a call to maxMinutes.
 Observe that, for example, maxMinutes(massages, 0) calls maxMinutes(massages, 1) and maxMinutes(massages, 2).

 ![](media/17_16_1.JPG)